prophet-zsy/overthewall/README.md

 ruisu followed the link above has been disabled， and to be continued, you can see the new link shown next: https://github.com/91yun/serverspeeder
 (ruisu on centos6/7)

+by the way, centos is more stable than ubuntu